Fundamental Constructs in Programming Languages: Facets of Funcons

-\QUESTION{How are funcon terms executed?} Funcon terms compute values whenever their computations terminate normally.
-A funcon takes a sequence of argument terms, and may compute a sequence of values.
-Its signature specifies how many arguments it takes, the type of values to be computed by each argument, and the types of the values that the funcon computes.
-Individual arguments may be required to be pre-computed values; the funcon definition specifies how its behaviour combines the computations of any remaining arguments.
+\QUESTION{How are funcon terms evaluated?} Evaluation of a funcon term may terminate \textit{normally}, \textit{abruptly}, or \textit{never}.
+The evaluation takes a sequence of argument \textit{terms}; on normal termination, it computes a sequence of \textit{values} (where a sequence of length 1 is identified with its only element).
+The funcon signature specifies how many arguments it takes, the type of values to be computed by each argument, and the types of values that the funcon computes.
+Individual arguments may be required to be \textit{pre-computed} values; the funcon definition specifies how its behaviour combines the computations of any remaining arguments.

 \QUESTION{Does each funcon take a fixed number of arguments?} Not necessarily: a funcon signature can specify that an argument at some position is optional, or that it can be a sequence.
 Sequence arguments are often used to extend associative binary funcons to longer argument sequences.
 They are also used for funcons that correspond directly to conventional notation for (finite) lists and sets, e.g., $\NAME{list}(V_1,\dots,V_n)$ for $[V_1,\dots,V_n]$.